Hugius/FabiEngine3D/doc/GRAPHICS.md

 #### 2.5.1 General

 - Bloom is an effect that adds a glow to very bright objects.
-- Emission maps can be used to render this type of effect.
+- Emission maps can be used to specify bloomed fragments.
-- Bloomed fragments are not affected by shadows or lighting.

 #### 2.5.2 Properties